apprunjs/apprun-docs/docs/3rd-party-libs.md

 # 3rd Party Libraries

 Using jQuery and jQuery plugins is not an anti-pattern.
 On the contrary, it is welcomed and encouraged.
-AppRun embraces 3rd libraries and recommends you to use them in your AppRun application development.
+AppRun embraces 3rd libraries and recommends you use them in your AppRun application development.

 AppRun was designed to support 3rd party libraries in mind.
 The AppRun VDOM is resilient to allow other libraries to change to DOM.

 You can embed a DOM element into JSX or use the JSX _ref_ attribute.